navil-noor/navil-noor/README.md

 I am a Pythonista <img src="https://media.giphy.com/media/KAq5w47R9rmTuvWOWa/giphy.gif" width="25"> with a Bachelor's degree in Telecommunications Engineering.

 Currently, I am working as a Python Programming Instructor at Tokio School.
-I teach topics to students from all around Europe.
+My students are from all around Europe.

 ---